learn-academy-2019-charlie/js-intermediate-assessment-paigem33/intermediate-js.md

 2. Why would you use object destructuring?

+You would use object destructuring to save time when writing your code and for it to be more readable.
+Being able to type just a one word variable or method name instead of this.state.variableName over and over again makes it a valuable tool.

 3. What is the difference between var, let, and const?

 const is how you would set a variable that you do not want to change.